 Chitrashala – literally means the school of Art or precisely the School of Painting.
 Now I have been reading about miniature paintings.
-That primarily come from two traditions – Mughal and Rajput including the ones from Hills of Himachal.
-In the various sub-schools of Rajput miniature paintings, Bundi school of Art is a prominent school.
+That primarily comes from two traditions – Mughal and Rajput including the ones from the Hills of Himachal.
+Of the various sub-schools of Rajput miniature paintings, the Bundi school of Art is a prominent school.
 Probably one of the few that have a continued tradition of painting.
-So, when I got an opportunity to be in Bundi and that too for an event called Chitrashala, there was no way I was going to miss it.
-Chitrashala is one of the most beautifully painted rooms in one of the palaces of Bundi.
-This is where I spent most of my time in Bundi, so this post is only dedicated to Chitrashala.
+So, when I got an opportunity to visit the place and that too for an event called Chitrashala, there was no way I was going to miss it.

-The pinnacle of this series came at Ummed Bhavan when we reached the blue-green room called Chitrashala.
+The pinnacle of this series came at Umaid Bhawan when we reached the blue-green room called Chitrashala.
 All of us were mesmerized.
 For someone like me, this was a paradise of its kind.
 But even those who are not history or art enthusiasts keenly listened to the stories and admired the profusely painted walls.
 Let me walk you through some of these stories on the walls.

-This palace was built by Rao Ummed Singh and hence gets his name.
-But paintings are attributed to both Rao Ummed Singh and Rao Bishen Singh and were done between 1773 -1821 CE.
-Paintings are a curious mix of the Mughal style of miniature painting and Rajput style of miniatures.
-Green color has been used as backdrop and white color to create human figurines.
-Red, blue, black and yellow have been used to depict the dresses worn by the people.
-A red and white panel at bottom depicts the animals, primarily elephants in action – fighting, playing.
-All the scenes are well defined by a floral border around it that makes each scene an independent painting.
+This palace was built by Rao Umaid Singh and hence gets his name.
+But paintings are attributed to both Rao Umaid Singh and Rao Bishen Singh and were done between 1773 -1821 CE.
+Paintings are a curious mix of the Mughal style of miniature painting and the Rajput style of miniatures.
+Green color has been used as a backdrop and white color to create human figurines.
+Red, blue, black, and yellow have been used to depict the dresses worn by the people.
+A red and white panel at the bottom depicts the animals, primarily elephants in action – fighting, and playing.
+All the scenes are well defined by a floral border around them that makes each scene an independent painting.
 Even when it is a part of the series of a story on a wall.

-Scenes at Chitrashala include the story of Krishna and his various Leelas.
+Scenes painted here include the story of Krishna and his various Leelas.
 If you begin from the left side of the hall, you first encounter three large panels depicting Krishna Leela.
-Krishna lifting Govardhan Parvat, Raas Leela of Radha Krishna and Krishna stealing clothes of Gopis on the banks of Yamuna.
+Like Krishna lifting Govardhan Parvat, Raas Leela of Radha Krishna, and Krishna stealing the clothes of Gopis on the banks of Yamuna.

 There are panels depicting the marriage scene of Ram and Sita from Ramayana.
-Right from baraat or the marriage procession to the Vivah Mandap or the marriage ceremony.
+Right from the Baraat or the marriage procession to the Vivah Mandap or the marriage ceremony.
 You identify the scene with the presence of Shiva, and three brothers.
-In fact, my guide threw me a challenge and said can you identify this scene and thankfully I could.
+In fact, my guide threw me a challenge and said can you identify this scene thankfully I could.

-It is at Chitrashala that I found a complete map of Nathdwara temple with Shrinathji in the centre.
-When I was in Nathdwara, I was lost in the multi-dimensional labyrinth of temple – going up and down to see it’s various parts.
-At Chitrashala a neat map depicts the layout of this temple with Shrinathji standing in the middle with his left hand holding the Govardhan temple.
+It is at Chitrashala that I found a complete map of the Nathdwara temple with Shrinathji in the center.
+When I was in Nathdwara, I was lost in the multi-dimensional labyrinth of the temple – going up and down to see its various parts.
+Here a neat map depicts the layout of this temple with Shrinathji standing in the middle with his left hand holding the Govardhan temple.
 In fact, you see various avatars of Vishnu painted on the walls.
 Probably the depiction of various temples and they typically have kings and courtiers standing with folded hands.

 The ceiling has bright floral patterns in again blue and green.
 Sun is painted right in the middle of the ceiling – like it is shining bright in the sky.
 Sun is the symbol of the royal dynasty of Bundi and many other dynasties that ruled from Mewar.
 They claim their lineage from Lord Ram of Ramayana who was also a Suryavanshi.

-Doors leading inside from this Chitrashala have intricate inlay work with ivory.
-The wood is wearing out, ivory pieces are falling apart, but the doors still look graceful in the remains of their erstwhile glory.
+Doors leading inside have intricate inlay work with ivory.
+The wood is wearing out, and ivory pieces are falling apart, but the doors still look graceful in the remains of their erstwhile glory.

-It is wonderful to see that hospitality brands like Justa Hotels have decided to keep this legacy of Bundi alive by starting an annual artist residency program named after Chitrashala.
-Will write in details on this wonderful initiative in another blog post.
-Here is a video of an artist in Udaipur explaining the making of a Miniature painting.
+It is wonderful to see that hospitality brands like Justa Hotels have decided to keep this legacy of the place alive by starting an annual artist residency program named after Chitrashala.
+I will write in detail about this wonderful initiative in another blog post.
+Here is a video of an artist in Udaipur explaining the making of Miniature paintings.

-We all came out feeling enriched from Chitrashala.
+We all came out feeling enriched.
 We were transported to the world of scenes that the paintings depicted.
 The work was so good that all our senses were engaged in admiring and appreciating the work.
-The works at Chitrashala are reasonably well maintained, though the vagaries of time do have its impact.
-There are many parts of the other Palace’s that show signs of vandalism, but thankfully Chitrashala has escaped that more or less.
+The works are reasonably well maintained, though the vagaries of the time, do have their impact.
+There are many parts of the other Palaces that show signs of vandalism, but thankfully this one has escaped that more or less.

 Do you know of any other similar painted walls that can enthrall you?